Do you wish to remove all types of bugs from your life? After all, no one likes being surrounded by crawling pests.

 However, ground beetles have an exoskeleton that is harder than cockroaches.
 It means stepping on them makes an audible crunching sound.
 Unlike cockroaches, ground beetles are not harmful.
 In fact, they are beneficial for your garden.
 They eat other insects that harm your plants.

-It is crucial to recognize a ground beetle when you see one so that you don’t kill one accidently.
+It is crucial to recognize a ground beetle when you see one so that you don’t kill one accidentally.
 Rather, you should put it in your garden to allow for healthier plants.

 The names water bugs and cockroaches are often used interchangeably with one another.
 However, they are two different species with stark differences.